source-data/soda-roberta/README.md

 # Training

-See doc on training the models.
+See the `./training_protocol_TOKCL.ipynb` Jupyter notebook or docs/training.md on training the models.

+To start the notebook

+    tmux  # optional but practical
+    docker-compose up -d
+    docker-compose exec nlp bash
+    jupyter notebook list  # -> Currently running servers: http://0.0.0.0:8888/?token=<tokenid>

 # Posting dataset and models

-See doc on post dataset and models.
+See `./docs/dataset_sharing.md` on post dataset and models.